TanukiSharp/MinimalNugetServer/readme.md

 # How to use it

 ## Build

+First, you must make sure you have .NET Core SDK 1.0.0-preview2-003156 tooling, as stated in the `global.json` file.
+You can probably change the `global.json` to another version if you prefer.

+You will need the .NET Core 1.1 runtime installed on the machine you will run it, unless you modify the `project.json` file to produce a self-contained distribution.

 In a terminal, go to the directory that contains the `project.json` file and run the `dotnet build` command.